What if the Motorcyclist is At-Fault?

-Whether it’s a single-vehicle crash or a multi-vehicle accident, the question of fault is central for the Boston motorcycle accident attorneys at The Law Offices of Jeffrey S. Glassman.
+Whether it’s a single-vehicle crash or a multi-vehicle accident, the question of fault is central for the Boston motorcycle accident attorneys at Jeffrey Glassman Injury Lawyers.
 Legal strategy will depend on details of the case and also whether we are representing the motorcycle operator or passenger.

 Although Massachusetts is a no-fault state when it comes to automobile insurance, the determination of fault does matter when it comes to stepping outside that no-fault system and pursuing damages above and beyond the personal injury protection (PIP) benefit limits.
 In order to exceed the no-fault threshold, the injured person must have suffered:

 - Injuries resulting in more than $2,000 in reasonable medical expenses;